Robot-Bin-Packing-Benchmark/Robot-Bin-Packing-Benchmark.github.io/code/PCT-port/readme.md

 3. **Model and Algorithm**:

    - Modify the `pack_box()` function to integrate your algorithm's logic.
 Make sure the output format matches the required structure.
-The model loading and environment setup (`env = PackingDiscrete()`) should remain the same unless you are introducing custom modifications.

 4. **Training Your Model**: